What is the Difference Between an Apprenticeship and a Traineeship?

 • Both apprenticeships and traineeships include practical, on-the-job experience with a company or host employer, and off-the-job training at TAFE or a registered training organisation

-• You’ll work towards completing a Nationally Accredited vocational qualification
+• You’ll complete a Nationally Accredited vocational qualification

 • You'll get paid while you work and study